iAziz786/error-extractor/README.md

 # Error Extractor
 This module help extract error status and error message from a specific string type.

-The specified string will be in the format of `status__message`.
-Examples:
+The specified error string will be in the format of `status__message`.
->"404__Page Not found"

 The function returns an array in the form of `[STATUS_CODE, MESSAGE]`.
-We prefer to use ES6 [destructive assingment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to receive values in variables.
+I prefer to use ES6 [destructive assingment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to receive the values in variables.

+Example:

 ```js
 const errExt = require('error-extractor')